How to Store Lemon Curd to Make It Lasts Longer?

 If you’re not ready to use your newly made lemon curd right away, you can just put it in the refrigerator.

 It’s best to keep it in a firmly sealed glass or plastic container so that it doesn’t contaminate other foods in your fridge.
-When kept in the refrigerator in a well-sealed container, fresh lemon curd can last for up to two weeks.
+When kept in the refrigerator, lemon curd can last for up to two weeks.
+It should be put in a well-sealed container, fresh lemon container for up to two weeks.

 lemon curds canning jars